jmoraispk/DeepMIMO/README.md

 pip.main(['install', 'pandas', '--user'])
 ```

-Better automathic method:

-1. Get Blender's python path with
+2. Get Blender's python path with

 ```
 import sys
 print(sys.executable)
 ```

-2. use that path in a command with <python_path> -m pip install ... --user
+Note: this can be used to automatically install packages in the python script using

 ```
 import subprocess